jjg/RESTduino/README.md

 * USB cable
 * An LED (for testing)

-If you haven't already, install and test the Arduino software by running the "Blink" sample sketch on your hardware (it's much easier to debug this sketch than RESTduino).
-Once you have blink working you're ready for the next step.
+*note: if you haven't already, install and test the Arduino software by running the "Blink" sample sketch on your hardware (it's much easier to debug this sketch than RESTduino).
+Once you have blink working you're ready for the next step.*

 Clone the RESTduino repository to get a copy of the code: